Sabrina the Teenage Witch (1996 TV series)

-Sabrina the Teenage Witch is an American television sitcom created by Nell Scovell, based on the Archie Comics series of the same name.
-It premiered on September 27, 1996, on ABC to over 17 million viewers in its "T.G.I.F." lineup.
+Sabrina the Teenage Witch is an American fantasy sitcom series based on the Archie Comics character Sabrina Spellman which shares the title of the 1971 comic book series Sabrina the Teenage Witch.
+Created by Nell Scovell and developed by Jonathan Schmock, the series premiered on September 27, 1996, on ABC to over 17 million viewers in its "T.G.I.F." lineup.

-It stars Melissa Joan Hart as American teenager Sabrina Spellman, who, on her 16th birthday, learns she has magical powers (a departure from the Archie Comics series, in which she has known of her powers since an early age).
-She lives with her 600-year-old aunts, witches Hilda (played by Caroline Rhea) and Zelda (played by Beth Broderick), and their magical talking cat Salem (voiced by Nick Bakay), at 133 Collins Road in the fictional Boston suburb of Westbridge, Massachusetts through the rest of the series.
+The show stars Melissa Joan Hart as Sabrina, who, on her 16th birthday, learns she has magical powers (a departure from the Archie Comics series, in which she has known of her powers since an early age).
+She lives with her 600-year-old aunts, witches Hilda (played by Caroline Rhea) and Zelda (played by Beth Broderick), and their magical talking cat Salem (voiced by Nick Bakay), at 133 Collins Road in the fictional town of Westbridge, Massachusetts in the Greater Boston area.

-The first four seasons aired on ABC from September 27, 1996 to May 5, 2000.
-The final three seasons ran on The WB from September 22, 2000 to April 24, 2003.
+The series aired on ABC for its first four seasons, with the final episode on ABC on May 5, 2000.
+The final three seasons ran on The WB from September 22, 2000, to April 24, 2003.

-Plot and premise
+Premise

-The show chronicles the adventures of Sabrina Spellman (played by Melissa Joan Hart), a girl who discovers on her 16th birthday that she is a witch.
+Sabrina the Teenage Witch chronicles the adventures of Sabrina Spellman (Melissa Joan Hart), a girl who discovers on her 16th birthday that she is a witch.
 As a novice witch, her spells often go awry.
-Her witch aunts Hilda and Zelda Spellman (played by Caroline Rhea and Beth Broderick, respectively, until 2002) counsel her on the proper use of her magic and give her moral advice.
-Additionally, Hilda and Zelda must take care of Salem Saberhagen (voiced by Nick Bakay), a witch turned into a cat for trying to take over the world.
-Sabrinas basic premise and "genial loopiness" earned the show comparisons to the 1960s television series Bewitched.
+Her witch aunts Hilda and Zelda Spellman (Caroline Rhea and Beth Broderick, respectively) counsel her on the proper use of her magic and give her moral advice.
+Sabrina lives with Hilda and Zelda until she leaves for college at the beginning of season 5.
+Additionally, Hilda and Zelda must take care of Salem Saberhagen (Nick Bakay), a witch turned into a cat for trying to take over the world.

-The show included contemporary pop cultural references, with Sabrina often saying that she liked Britney Spears and No Doubt.
-It also mentioned human history alongside witch history, such as the Salem witch hunt, which Zelda tells Sabrina was not a hunt for real witches.
-Hilda mentions to Sabrina in Episode 1 that "for two months a bunny ruled all of England," causing the witches' council to turn back time, as if to say that mortals are ignorant at best.
-One episode also suggests that Jerry Springer is a witch when he hosts The Jerry Springer Show in the other realm.

-While in the animated comic book series the story is set in the fictional town of Greendale, the television show is set in the fictional Boston suburb of Westbridge, Massachusetts.

-The show spanned seven years over seven seasons, though each season was not a year.